ishankapoor/pratibhadutta/_posts/2015-03-09-work-permits-for-h4b.md

 Federal goverment announced earlier this year that sposes of H1B visa holders like yours truly will be eligible to work in these united states
 </div>

-I felt like writing to thank the teams who lobbied for such a change and indeed the US government for realzing that:
+I felt like writing to thank the teams who lobbied for such a change and indeed the US government for realizing that:

 - Majority of the H4B visa holders are women.</a>
 - They are highly educated.